perception-and-robotics-group/CURL/README.md

 <img src="images/example.gif" alt="Example" width=80%/>
 </p>

-When doing a reconstruction, the same enocded coefficients can be used to do a continuous reconstruction for different densities.
+When doing a reconstruction, the same encoded coefficients can be used for continuous reconstruction for different densities.

 ## Complie and Run Example
 ### Dependencies